zkotti/fun-in-lockdown/CONTRIBUTING.md

 When adding content, don't hesitate to be as thorough as possible.
 In that way you can inspire others and inform them about all the different ways they can have fun!

+Don't forget to add the required references to your content.

 ## Add media

 Do you think that the content is fun, but the appearance isn't ?
 Add images or videos and create beautiful content for everyone to see.